WisdomMapeka/ha_auto_leave_adjustments/README.md

 This is application, automate the leave allocation accumulations of employess.
 Instead of accumulating monthlys leaves manually, this automates the process.

 # How This work
+Set the leave types and the number of leave days to be used for leave allocation accumulations

 ### Installation